sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

 ![Logic canvas](logiccanvas.png)

 You then drag and drop flow functions and connect them to events.
 The flow functions are executed whenever that event occurs.
-And, of course, each flow function has properties to bind 😺.
+And, of course, each flow function has its own properties to bind 😺.

 ![Flow functions](flows.png)